 Right-to-Left (RTL) Languages

-If including RTL languages, like Hebrew or Arabic, make sure to make it your default survey language.
+If including RTL languages like Hebrew or Arabic, you need to make the default surey language the RTL language before you design the survey.
+Then, you need to write the survey in the RTL language.
 This ensures that your RTL text and other languages display properly.

 Opening & Translating the File